Glasgow-Nankai Partnership and Joint Graduate School

 Build on the success of the Joint Graduate School, University of Glasgow and Nankai University started the dual PhD collaboration from 2019.

 University of Glasgow

 Founded in 1451, we are the fourth-oldest university in the English-speaking world.
-Ranked 77th in the world in the QS World University Rankings 2021, we are recognised today for our scholarship and ground-breaking research with annual research income of more than £179 million.
+Ranked 73rd in the world in the QS World University Rankings 2022, we are recognised today for our scholarship and ground-breaking research with 7 Nobel Laureates connected to the university.